By Fransisco Msonge (MD), 2023

 Praying in Tongues

-The Scriptures are so clear on how we should pray (Isaiah 59:1, Mat.
-6:5-7, Luke 18:10–14, Luke 20:46–47, Mat.
-6:9–13, and Matthew 26:39).
-Our prayers should give deep reverence to God (Heb.
-5:7).
-Our prayers should give glory to God (1 Corinthians 10:31), and for our prayers to be effective, we should come in humility before God (2 Chronicles 7:14).
+The Scriptures are clear on how we should pray (Isaiah 59:1; Matthew 6:5–7; Luke 18:10–14; Luke 20:46–47; Matthew 6:9–13; and Matthew 26:39).
+Our prayers should express deep reverence for God (Hebrews 5:7), give glory to Him (1 Corinthians 10:31), and, to be effective, should be offered with humility before God (2 Chronicles 7:14).

-Five primary Scripture passages are cited as evidence for praying in tongues: 1 Corinthians 14:4–17; Romans 8:26; Isaiah 28:11; Ephesians 6:18; and Jude 1:20.
+Six primary Scripture passages are often cited as evidence for praying in tongues: 1 Corinthians 14:4–17, 21; Romans 8:26; Isaiah 28:11; Ephesians 6:18; and Jude 1:20.

-1.Ephesians 6:18 and Jude 1: 20
+2.Ephesians 6:18 and Jude 1: 20 (KJV)

 A correct reading of Eph.
 6:18 and Jude 1:20 shows that these verses mention “praying in the Spirit.”
 And in all angles of interpretation, tongues as a prayer language is not a likely interpretation of “praying in the Spirit.”

-Both in Ephesians 6: 18 and Jude 1: 20, there is no indication of speaking in tongues as praying language, rather the context is that we need the Holy Spirit to help us pray well (Rom 8: 26) just as we need the Holy Spirit for our daily spiritual life.
+Both in Ephesians 6: 18 and Jude 1: 20, there is no indication of speaking in tongues as praying language, rather the context is that we need the Holy Spirit to help us pray well just as we need the Holy Spirit for our daily spiritual life.
 The word “supplication” here refers to specific petition in prayer.
 The phrase “Pray in” can mean; by means of; with the help of; or in the sphere of.
 Praying in spirit in Ephesians: 6:18 and Jude 1: 20 does not refer to the language used in prayer or speaking unknown heavenly words, because God works through human intelligence.
 1 Kings 3: 9.

 The phrase pray in spirit does not means the Holy Spirit prays through our mouth while our intellect is not involved.
 The phrase simply means prayers must be done under the power of the Holy Spirit, because its the Holy Spirit who enables us to pray adequately (Romans 8: 26).